 If there are any questions or answers potentially harming a page, be sure to flag them as inappropriate.

-Get started with Google Q&A
+Get started with Google Business Profile questions and answers

 It's easy with Vendasta's Reputation Management

 In a nutshell, Google Q&A enables businesses and their clients to post accurate information up-front, right where potential customers make their decisions.

 User-generated content always carries risks, however, and there may be negative consequences if other users post pointless or incorrect information.
 Q&A isn’t going away, and business owners need to be diligent in monitoring their listings and staying informed in order to make the most of it.

 Google Q&A management is available as part of Vendasta’s Reputation Management solution.
 Users can be promptly alerted of new questions, provide answers to frequently asked questions as well as newly posted questions, and gather actionable analytical data about their GBP profile and other listings.
 The best part?
 This can all be done from a single dashboard, so only one login is required to manage Q&A and reviews across the web.